codeship/screencast-storyboards/blogposts/django-github-appengine.md

 And immediately another build will start running on Codeship.
-Let's go back to your project overview.

 [![Go back to the project overview to see a new running build][screenshot-deploy-build-started]][screenshot-deploy-build-started]